Sombressoul/dyna/doc/CSP/CSP-v0.1-outdated.md

 ## 1 · Purpose

-UCBP is a **drop‑in, parameter‑efficient replacement for explicit bilinear or multi‑linear weight tensors**.
+SCP is a **drop‑in, parameter‑efficient replacement for explicit bilinear or multi‑linear weight tensors**.
 It approximates the interaction of two arbitrary tensors via **Count‑Sketch + FFT**, supports complex numbers, multi‑head/multi‑rank groupings, cascade operation, and a *bake* step that collapses large train‑time projectors into hash tables for inference.

 Typical use‑cases: